-University of Colorado Hospital may provide an autopsy for any deceased patient who has been seen by a physician at the University of Colorado Hospital, Highlands Ranch Hospital, and affiliated clinics in the Denver metro area for a condition related to their death within 5 years of death.
+University of Colorado Hospital may provide an autopsy for any deceased patient who has been seen by a physician at the University of Colorado Hospital within 5 years of death.

 Who is Not Eligible for UCH Autopsy

 University of Colorado Hospital will not provide autopsies for non-University patients.
 Families of non-University patients should seek an autopsy at the hospital where the patient's physician has privileges, or for a private pathologist to perform an autopsy.